freedev/solrcloud-zookeeper-docker/README.md

 Given that: "Every machine that is part of the ZooKeeper ensemble should know about every other machine in the ensemble".

-So, in detail, this will:
+So when a cluster starts, in detail, this script will:

 - enter the directory solrcloud-3-nodes-zookeeper-ensemble
 - generate the zookeeper configuration as environment variable